Yoan Leviev: Art Career

+Earlier Career

-In addition, in his earlier career Leviev did scenography for opera productions, including "Antigone 43" by Lyubomir Pipkov, "July Night" and "Knight" by Parashkev Hadzhiev, "Pagliacci" by Ruggiero Leoncavallo, and the ballet "Love Magic" by Manuel de Falla, and "The Fair in Plovdiv" by Jules Levy.
+In addition, in his earlier career, Leviev did scenography for opera productions, including "Antigone 43" by Lyubomir Pipkov, "July Night" and "Knight" by Parashkev Hadzhiev, "Pagliacci" by Ruggiero Leoncavallo, and the ballet "Love Magic" by Manuel de Falla, and "The Fair in Plovdiv" by Jules Levy.

-There are works by Yoan Leviev in the ownership of the National Art Gallery, the Sofia City Art Gallery, galleries elsewhere in Bulgaria and overseas, and in private collections.
+There are artworks by Yoan Leviev, currently owned by the National Art Gallery, the Sofia City Art Gallery, galleries elsewhere in Bulgaria and overseas, and in private collections.

 The Ivan Vazov National Library in Plovdiv has a collection of his monumental works.
-His work is also to be found in the National Art Gallery, the Art Gallery in Bourgas and in Veliko Turnovo and in Hilversum in the Netherlands.
+His work is also portrayed at the National Art Gallery, the Art Gallery in Bourgas, in Veliko Turnovo, and in Hilversum, the Netherlands.

-In Sofia, there are mosaics by Leviev in the National History Museum, in the National Palace of Culture and in the headquarters of the Bulgarian Ministry of Foreign Affairs, and in Plovdiv, at the Drama Theatre and the Public Library.
+In Sofia, there are mosaics by Leviev in the National History Museum, in the National Palace of Culture, and in the headquarters of the Bulgarian Ministry of Foreign Affairs, and in Plovdiv, at the Drama Theatre and the Public Library.
 Works on public view include a mosaic with stylised roses in the town square of Karlovo.

+Art Legacy

 Posthumous exhibitions of the work of Yoan Leviev have included a retrospective in 1994 at Sofia City Art Gallery and in Plovdiv, a 1999 exhibition marking the 65th anniversary of his birth and the five years since his death, 2004's “Paintings in Private”, a showing of erotic works that was being displayed in public for the first time, a 2005 exhibition of large-format works at the Debut Gallery at the Iliya Petrov National School of Fine Arts in Sofia and a 2009 exhibition of watercolours at the Argos Gallery.

-2010 saw the exhibition Завръщането (The Return), 14 works (paintings and watercolours) and 30 erotic drawings, dating from between 1982 and 1989, that had been part of exhibitions in the United States several years before.
+In 2010, the exhibition Завръщането (The Return), 14 works (paintings and watercolours) and 30 erotic drawings, dating from between 1982 and 1989, that had been part of exhibitions in the United States several years before.
 Most of the works in this exhibition belonged to the same cycle, “Song of Solomon”.
 The exhibition The Return was first staged in the Sofia Press Gallery in the Bulgarian capital and was shown later at the City Art Gallery in Plovdiv.

 In Plovdiv, a 20-metre mural by Yoan Leviev was destroyed during the renovation of the Boris Christoff House of Culture.
 After the renovation was complete, an enlarged photograph of the mural was put in its place.

-For his work, Leviev received numerous awards, including from Plovdiv Municipality in 1968 and 1971, the state honour Order of Saints Kiril and Metodii First Class (1970), the Union of Bulgarian Artists Award for Painting (1970, 1971 and 1978) and for Monumental Art (1979, 1983).
+For his work, Leviev received numerous awards, including from Plovdiv Municipality in 1968 and 1971, the state honour Order of Saints Kiril and Metodii First Class (1970), the Union of Bulgarian Artists Award for Painting (1970, 1971, and 1978), and for Monumental Art (1979, 1983).

+Relatives

 Well-known jazz musician Milcho Leviev was his brother.